garylirocks/quickrefs/docker.markdown

     # execute a command in a running container
     docker exec node-box "node" "myapp.js"

+    # access the command line of a running container
+    docker exec -it [CONTAINER] bash

     # remove a container
     docker rm [CONTAINER_ID]

+    # force remove a running container
+    docker rm -f [CONTAINER_ID]
     ```